 Research group - Helen Kaipe

-Stromal cells have previously mainly been considered to provide tissue integrity, but it has become evident that they also play an active role in directing and controlling immune responses.
+Fibroblasts and stromal cells have previously mainly been considered to provide tissue integrity, but it has become evident that they also play an active role in directing and controlling immune responses.
 We and others have previously shown that placental stromal cells have an immunoregulatory capacity and can suppress T cell responses.
-This inspired us to use decidual stromal cells to treat inflammatory conditions, such as acute graft-versus-host disease after allogeneic hematopoietic stem cell transplantation.

-Many of the ongoing projects are performed in close collaboration with other researchers at Karolinska Institutet, but also at Linköping University and the University of Gothenburg.
+Many of the ongoing projects are performed in close collaboration with other researchers at Karolinska Institutet and Karolinska University Hospital, but also at Linköping University, Göteborg University and Imperial Collage in London.

-- Characterization of decidual stromal cells from healthy and complicated pregnancies, such as pre-eclampsia
+- Characterization of decidual stromal cells from complicated pregnancies

 Research group leader Helen Kaipe